Bilal-Asif-1/RecursoLabs/node-sql-app/README.md

 1. **Modular Controllers**: Organized controllers into domain-specific modules with a base controller class
 2. **Service Layer**: Added a service layer to separate business logic from controllers
 3. **Response Standardization**: Added response handler middleware for consistent API responses
+4. **Input Validation**: Implemented express-validator for request validation
+5. **CORS Handling**: Used cors package for proper CORS configuration
-4. **Middleware Organization**: Moved middleware into the src directory for better organization
+6. **Middleware Organization**: Moved middleware into the src directory for better organization
-5. **Configuration Management**: Centralized configuration in src/config
+7. **Configuration Management**: Centralized configuration in src/config with separate modules for app and database settings
-6. **Utility Functions**: Added helper utilities for common operations
+8. **Utility Functions**: Added helper utilities for common operations
-7. **Role-Based Authorization**: Implemented role checking middleware for admin routes
+9. **Role-Based Authorization**: Implemented role checking middleware for admin routes
+10. **Centralized Routing**: Implemented a centralized route configuration system

 These improvements make the codebase more maintainable, testable, and scalable.
    # Create database